ebuchman/blog/content/posts/properties-of-money.md

 extension and payment, and theorized it as entirely synchronous barter exchange - as if, so they say, money was a "netural veil."
 And as that conception repeatedly failed, they introduced adhoc reactionary institutional structures to "tame" the markets.
-But what they missed was the problem of liquidity - of credit and its security, of the ability to roll over debts, and to settle payments when they're due.
+But what they missed, despite it glaring at the them in the form of sovereign faces on coins and bills, was the problem of liquidity - of credit and its security, of the ability to roll over debts, and to settle payments when they're due.
 The mainstream tradition has only attempted to study this as the aggregate "supply" of a fictitious commodity called money, managed by all powerful central banks, rather than as the actual evolving web of payment obligations engulfing the world economy that it is.
-Money is where the payments are.
+For us, money is where the payments are.

 Our position, at least for this piece, is that money is better considered as having a more singular function, that of denominating and clearing debts, which is to say, requesting and receiving payments.
 Money is where the payments are.
-The 3 properties can then be understood in the way that they, and the tensions between them, contribute to the fulfilment of payments - the denominating and clearing of debts.
+The three properties can then be understood in the way that they, and the tensions between them, contribute to the fulfilment of payments - the denominating and clearing of debts.